Free shipping on orders over $99

 • Produces the same therapeutic effect in the body

-The U.S. Food and Drug Administration (FDA) requires generic drugs to be bioequivalent to their brand-name versions.
+The U.S understanding antibiotic safety.
+Food and Drug Administration (FDA) requires generic drugs to be bioequivalent to their brand-name versions, which is crucial for understanding antibiotic safety.
 This isn't just a suggestion—it's a strict legal requirement backed by rigorous testing.

-The price difference between generic and branded medicines can be dramatic—often 80% or more.
+The price difference between generic and branded medicines can be dramatic—often 80% or more, making saving money on prescription medications a significant consideration for many patients.
 This isn't because generics are lower quality.
 The cost difference comes from:

 • No research costs: Generic manufacturers don't need to discover and develop the drug